inflowpay/.github/profile/README.md

 ### Learn More

-Visit [WIPwebsite]() or follow us on [Twitter](https://twitter.com/Inflow_pay) for the latest updates.
+Visit [our website](https://inflowpay.xyz) or follow us on [Twitter](https://twitter.com/Inflow_pay) for the latest updates.
 Inflow is in private alpha but you can ping the team a DM or file this [WIPwaitlist]() if you want a sneak peek into the future of online payments.